-If you read our blog regularly, then you’ll know we’ve been covering the ins and outs of Life Insurance in the past few weeks.
+If you are a blog regular, then you’ll know we’ve covered all of the ins and outs of Life Insurance.
 We’ve looked at what it is and why you need it, the different types of cover available, whether or not critical illness is critical, and finally, how you could make your insurance more tax efficient.
 Phew!
 We’ve got through a lot.
-But we’re not quite done, as now that you know so much about it, we wanted to remind you of some important things before you decide to purchase Life Insurance.
+But we’re not quite done, we want to remind you of some important things before you decide to purchase Life Insurance.

 Now, we are here to help you at every stage of this decision making process.
 It is perfectly possible for you to buy life insurance on your own via the magic of the internet, but with so many factors at play, this might be one area where it pays to have an expert helping you navigate the waters.
 Whether you decide to go it alone or get some advice, here’s six things to consider: